gwastro/pycbc/docs/workflow/hdf_coincidence.rst

     ; only exists for comparison to other pipelines where the codes do distance bins. dist-bins = 15

+Additional plots can be made by adding a tag.
+This works similary to the system for injection files.
+For example you can add  [plot_sensitivity-mchirp], [plot_sensitivity-mtotal], and [plot_sensitivity-splin] sections to make three version of the plot.

 =====================================
 Workflow Generation an Planning
 =====================================